Who Is the Typical Remote Worker in America’s Northeast Region? Insights into Demographics, Income, Education & More

 Remote work — a trend that has been rapidly accelerated by recent events — has become a significant factor in employees’ decision-making processes, and this shift has highlighted the importance of flexibility and adaptability in the modern workforce.
 For this reason, a comprehensive understanding of remote work dynamics is necessary to facilitate productivity and maintain a healthy work/life balance in this new landscape.

 We have previously delved into the national profile of the typical remote worker, which you can find here.
 Now, we shift our focus to a regional perspective, which allows us to glean more precise insights from our data and offer a clearer understanding of the evolving workforce landscape.
-While we’ll discuss the Northeast region, you can find more about the Western profile here.
+While we’ll discuss the Northeast region, you can also find more about the Western and Southern profiles.

 Explore Northeastern remote workers’ demographics, income, education, and industries with our interactive visual, where you can get insights into the top metro areas in the region and the exact characteristics of remote workers in each metro.